techservicesillinois/aws-enterprise-vpc/README.md

      (then check your email and follow the confirmation instructions)

-3. Deploy the `vpc` environment:
+3. Next, deploy the `vpc` environment to create your VPC:

        cd vpc
        terraform init
        terraform plan
        terraform apply

-   and generate the detailed output file needed for the next step:
+   and generate the detailed output file needed for the following step:

        terraform output > details.txt